 Frequency allocation of GPS, Galileo and BeiDou 2 (COMPASS)

 BeiDou-2 has four recognized frequency bands; E1, E2, E6, and E5B (shown in red bars in the figure above).
 As you can see, all four of its bands overlap with Galileo’s bands.
-While these types of overlaps are beneficial to a certain extent (it can sort out problem associated with receiver or ground terminal design), they mostly create serious problems like signal interference.
+While these types of overlaps are beneficial to a certain extent (it can sort out problems associated with receiver or ground terminal design), they mostly create serious problems like signal interference.

 There is a strong likelihood that if both navigation systems are up simultaneously under similar circumstances, they will experience heavy signal interference especially within E1 and E2 bands, which are currently allotted to Galileo’s public service.